pkardas/notes/books/fundamentals-of-architecture.md

 Win-win situation: the developer either fail trying and the architect automatically gets buy-in agreement for the architect's decision or the developer finds a better way to address concerns.

+Accidental complexity - we have made a problem hard, architects sometimes do this to prove their worth when things seem too simple or to guarantee that they are always kept in the loop on discussions and decisions.
+Introducing accidental complexity into something that is not complex is one of the best ways to become an ineffective leader as an architect.
+An effective way of avoiding accidental complexity is what we call the 4C's of architecture:

+- communication
+- collaboration
+- clarity
+- conciseness

+Be pragmatic, yet visionary.
+Visionary - Thinking about or planning the future with imagination or wisdom.
+Pragmatic - Dealing with things sensibly and realistically in a way that is based on practical rather than theoretical considerations.

+Bad software architects leverage their title to get people to do what they want from them to do.
+Effective software architects get people to do things by not leveraging their title as architect, but rather by leading through example, not title.
+Lead by example, not by title.

+To lead a team and become an effective leader, a software architect should try to become the go-to person on the team - the person developers go to for their questions and problems.
+Another technique to start gaining respect as a leader and become the go-to person on the team is to host periodic brown-bag lunches to talk about specific technique or technology.

+Too many meetings?
+Ask for the meeting agenda ahead of time to help quantify if you are really needed at the meeting or not.

+Meetings should be either first thing in the morning, right after lunch, or toward the end of the day, but not during the day when most developers experience flow state.

+> The most important single ingredient is the formula of success is knowing how to get along with people ~ Theodore Roosevelt